1313e/Civ-V-AP-World/README.md

 ## Required Software

-- Civilization V on the Steam store with all DLC
+- Civilization V on the Steam store with both Gods & Kings and Brave New World Expansions.
 - Other versions of Civilization V have not been tested.
 - [Civilization V AP World and Mod](https://github.com/battary/Civ-V-AP-World/releases)